pshirali/workbench/docs/source/using_wb/usage.rst

 similar to that of the `command` command (non-interactive), but with ``WORKBENCH_NEW_FUNC`` as the entrypoint.

-The `new` command makes it easy to create new environments.
 When the command ``wb n <newBenchName>`` is invoked, WorkBench creates all intermediate `shelf` files (if they don't already exist) followed by the `bench`.
+The `bench` must either not exist, or must be a zero-byte file.

-The last declared function as defined by ``WORKBENCH_NEW_FUNC`` is then called, which could interactively setup contents for the new `bench`.
+The last declared function as defined by ``WORKBENCH_NEW_FUNC`` is then called, which is expected to write contents into the new `bench`.

-A good example for this would be virtual-environments for programming languages.
-For a given programming language, it is possible that the procedure to setup a `bench` for a new project/repo would involve a common set of steps; where only a few pieces of information (like `projectName`, `path`, `URL` etc) might be required from the user.
+Consider a programming language like Python, Go etc. All projects of a language would require a common set of steps to build up a workspace for the language.
+For Python, tools like `virtualenv`, with `virtualenvwrapper` are already available.
+Similar tools exist for other languages too.

+It is easy to implement code in a `shelf` to define the behavior for all projects for a particular language/group.
+The code could wrap around an existing tool (like `virtualenv`) or provide all functionality by itself.

+The aspect that varies between each project of a language might be: (a) Name, (b) Project URL, may be (c) language version etc. But, such values are few.
-The `shelf` for a language could implement a ``WORKBENCH_NEW_FUNC`` which requests this information for a new project, and auto-generates a `bench` with all necessary info.
+The `shelf's` implementation of ``WORKBENCH_NEW_FUNC`` could request this information for a new project and dump the metadata into the `bench`.
+The `bench` could therefore be minimal; may be an `env` file with key-values.